Tips For Good Bone Health

-At Nurse Next Door we believe good bone health is imperative to Happier Ageing.
+At Nurse Next Door we believe good bone healthcare is imperative to Happier Ageing.
 Healthy bones are all about bone mass, or density.
 Ageing increases the likelihood of losing bone mass or bone density and for some people this loss occurs more quickly than the body can cope with, resulting in thin, fragile bones that break easily – a disease called osteoporosis.

 Why does it matter to you?

 So how will you know if your bones are healthy?
 As osteoporosis means you have low bone density, the most common symptom is a broken bone from an insignificant fall or incident that wouldn’t normally result in a fracture.
-Another tell tale sign may be a rapid loss in height, often indicating fractures in the spine which are attributed to poor posture, or slouching.
+Another telltale sign may be a rapid loss in height, often indicating fractures in the spine which are attributed to poor posture, or slouching.

 Women are at greater risk of developing osteoporosis, particularly during menopause when oestrogen levels decrease and bones lose calcium and minerals at a faster rate.
-However men also experience bone loss so it is important to be aware of your bone health regardless of your age or gender.
+However, men also experience bone loss so it is important to be aware of your bone health regardless of your age or gender.

 Building “good bones”

 Your bone health is often in your DNA so be sure you know if your own parents, or anyone in your family, suffered from osteoporosis.
 Think about whether anyone in your family has broken a bone, or bones, from a minor fall as this may be a sign the disease runs in the family.
 The good news is, you can improve your bone health at any age and diet and exercise – two simple factors – play an important role in healthy bones.